Jwan622/graphql_course/notes.md

 - graphql can play well with an express server. we can use `apollo-server-express` package.
 - the type defs specifies what the resolver returns.
 If the typeDef schema specifies that ta resolver returns an Int, the resolver cannot return "hello world!".
+The typedef tells us what the client can ask of the graphql server.